“Coaching!? You are an idiot! This is not a football game, this is a workplace!

-Career development is another one of the functions of coaching.
-It teaches employees how to improve, providing them with the knowledge and skills they need to succeed in their jobs and in their careers.
+2. Career development is another one of the functions of coaching.
+First, it helps employees improve their performance.
+Then it provides them with the knowledge and skills they need to succeed in their jobs and in their careers.

-And if all this is not enough, coaching enhances your performance as a team leader.
+9. And if all this is not enough, coaching enhances your performance as a team leader.
 It helps you to better understand whether you have a “football” team or an “athletics” team and how best to coach each one.
-This improves teamwork, builds trust and enhances loyalty.

-Here are some of the common pitfalls that can set you off on a rocky start:
+So here are some of the common pitfalls that can set you off on a rocky start:

 1. Your employees do not trust you/your manager